JuliaShiweiHuang/myhubot/README.md

 ### Couple functionalities
-You can test the Hubot by asking:
+1. You can test the Hubot by asking:

     what is the date today?

 You'll see the output in the mm/dd/year format.

+2. You can test the Hubot by asking:

+    Time, time, magic bot!

+You'll see the output in the server's real time zone.

 ### Running echohuang Locally